 To help you determine if your meter and switchboard are compatible and approximate pricing for upgrades if required, please view this page.

-How does electricity get stored for use after the sun goes down?
+How do we store electricity for use after the sun goes down?

 Grid connect systems direct excess electricity produced during the day back into the local electricity grid.
 You then receive a credit for any power that your system supplied to the grid.
 During the night when your system does not produce and electricity you draw your power from the grid and your electricity meter measures your consumption.